kushalmangtani/data-engineering-challenge/README.md

 Verify
 -----

-The ayasdi_assignment.csv file takes around 2 mins to generate.
-I have used generators and inserted rows in table chunk-wise to improve performance.
+The ayasdi_assignment.csv file takes around 65 sec secs to generate.
+Improved the performance significantly.
 Also, I have used logger in the python module to indicate any INFO,ERROR messages in module.

 Use ```wc -l ayasdi_assignment.csv``` to ensure all the lines were successfully written in the file.